aws-samples/amazon-aurora-labs-for-mysql/docs/global/biapp/index.md

 # Connect an Application to Aurora Global Database

 Amazon Aurora provides both MySQL and PostgreSQL compatible database engines.
 This means any existing applications that work with MySQL and PostgreSQL will have drop-in compatibility with Amazon Aurora.
-You will be deploying a business intelligence (BI) application that is running on an Amazon EC2 instance in each of the two regions, and connect it to the respective local DB Cluster reader endpoint of the Aurora Global Database, in order to achieve lower query latency.
+In this lab, you will configure a business intelligence (BI) application operating in each of the two regions, and connect it to the respective local DB Cluster reader endpoint of the Aurora Global Database, in order to achieve lower query latency.

-For the purpose of this workshop, we will be using <a href="https://superset.incubator.apache.org/" target="_blank">Apache Superset (incubating)</a> as the BI web application.
+For the purpose of this workshop, you will be using <a href="https://superset.incubator.apache.org/" target="_blank">Apache Superset</a> as the application.
 Superset is an open source, business intelligence and data exploration platform designed to be visual, intuitive and interactive.

 This lab contains the following tasks: